theam/tintin/doc/02-documenting-your-project.md

 ## Generating the website

-Just execute `tintin` and you will have a website ready at `.stack-work/tintin/rendered`.
+Just execute `tintin run` and you will have a website ready at `.stack-work/tintin/rendered`.